 | B3 macro | > $10 | hybrid + STH + 2-of-3 | 1 / 1 | full hybrid + log inclusion + quorum |

-Each Nano-Band batch root commits to the latest NIST Beacon pulse — a chained, RSA-signed, 60-second-cadence randomness source.
-The batch cannot have been signed before that pulse was published.
-Time is anchored.
-The batch is anchored.
-Every leaf inside the batch inherits both anchors.
+Each Nano-Band batch root locks in the latest NIST Beacon pulse, a chained, RSA-signed randomness source that updates every 60 seconds.
+The batch can't have been signed before that pulse came out.
+The time is locked in.
+The batch is locked in.
+Every leaf inside the batch inherits both.

-Anyone, anywhere, with nothing but the receipt and the operator's public keys, can verify a Nano-Band payment offline.
+Anyone, anywhere, with nothing but the receipt and the operator's public keys, can check a Nano-Band payment offline.

-A 3,309-byte ML-DSA-65 signature is ~150x larger than the Ed25519 it replaces.
-Paying that on every micropayment burns the margin.
-Nano-Band batches when the leaf is cheap and pays in full when the leaf is real money.
+A 3,309-byte ML-DSA-65 signature is about 150 times bigger than the Ed25519 signature it replaces.
+Paying that on every micropayment would eat your margin.
+Nano-Band batches things up when the leaf is cheap and pays in full when the leaf is real money.

-B3 macro payments carry the full sovereign-tier surface — hybrid signature, public log inclusion, and a 2-of-3 witness quorum.
-Self-authenticating evidence under FRE 902(13)–(14).
+B3 macro payments carry the full sovereign-tier setup: hybrid signature, public log inclusion, and a 2-of-3 witness quorum.
+That's self-authenticating evidence under FRE 902(13) to (14).

-The classifier maps amount to band, band to signature policy, signature policy to verification recipe — all in one envelope.
+The classifier maps the amount to a band, the band to a signature policy, and the signature policy to a verification recipe, all in one envelope.
 Patent Pending · Filed 2026-05-08 Steve Rotzin / Hive Civilization, Inc.